robier/Holiday/README.md

 was developed in need for holiday calculation that is not fixed to specific country as almost any other library out there is.

-Note that library do not support holidays that last more than 1 day.
+Note that library does not support holidays lasting more than 1 day.

 And it's easy to use: